Europe is a hot spot for backpackers, and here are the best routes for European travel.

 While it may be tempting to want to see as many places as possible when visiting Europe, the continent is best discovered by taking on these specific routes to avoid missing such incredible regions.

 So, if you were wondering what the best routes were for this region, check out our list of the five best backpacking Europe routes right here.
+Indeed, backpacking is on our list of top 100 life goal ideas.

 - Europe is a hot spot for backpackers, and here are the best routes for European travel.